Support For Parents, Family, & Friends

 “The most painful thing is losing yourself in the process of loving someone else too much, and forgetting you are special too.”
 Ernest Hemingway

 MA State Certified Recovery Coach

-I’m employed full-time as a recovery coach in two Baystate Hospitals in MA, tasked to work with addicts and alcoholics who need and want support in recovering from substance abuse.
-I work with patients who have been admitted to the emergency room, patients who have been admitted for treatment due to the effects of long term drug and alcohol abuse, and patients on the psychiatric ward for whom the secondary cause of mental illness has been identified as addiction.
-I also coach patients when they leave the hospital if they want continued support.
+Until 2020 I was employed full-time as a recovery coach in two Baystate Hospitals in MA, tasked to work with addicts and alcoholics who need and want support in recovering from substance abuse.
+I worked with patients who have been admitted to the emergency room, patients who have been admitted for treatment due to the effects of long term drug and alcohol abuse, and patients on the psychiatric ward for whom the secondary cause of mental illness has been identified as addiction.
+I also coached patients when they left the hospital if they wanted continued support.

 As a recovery

 My approach to consulting with the family members of addicts has been developed through the course of hundreds of interactions with parents, lovers